zanata/zanata-platform/frontend/README.md

 <npm.cli.script>${node.install.directory}/node/npm/bin/npm-cli.js</npm.cli.script>
 ```

-By default it will try to install npm modules using cache unless the cache entry is older than configured value (at time of writing, it's 999999 seconds).
+By default it will try to install npm modules from npm registry (default cache TTL is 10 seconds).
+If you activate profile ```-DnpmOffline``` the cache-min option will become 9999999 which means it will try to install npm modules from cache first.